All the News That Fits

 SPLASH PAD PARK

-Jau Jou Studio has a new show of paintings by neighborhood artist Rik Van Antwerpen.
-Available for viewing whenever the salon is open.
-Hours vary.
+Jau Jou Studio is continuing its exhibit of vibrant abstracts by Berkeley artist Gabe Weis.
+Available for viewing whenever the salon is open, but hours vary.

 ODDS & ENDS